ytdl-org/youtube-dl/README.md

                                      COUNT views
     --max-views COUNT                Do not download any videos with more than COUNT views
+    --no-playlist                    If the URL refers to a video and a playlist, download only the video.
-    --no-playlist                    download only the currently playing video --age-limit YEARS                download only videos suitable for the given age
+    --age-limit YEARS                download only videos suitable for the given age
     --download-archive FILE          Download only videos not listed in the